QuantumWizard888/Reverse-Engineering-crackmes-with-Ghidra/solutions/crackme_2/crackme_2_solution.md

 <img src = "https://github.com/Marco888Space/Reverse-Engineering-crackmes-with-Ghidra/blob/main/solutions/crackme_2/11_edited.PNG">

 YES!
-The statically stored sequence of data is our password.
+This sequence of data is our password.
 And it is the string that has to be in **password.bin** in order to get the success messagebox.

 As a last step we somehow have to write this string as BYTES to **password.bin**.
 And here we have 2 ways: